How to support the lonely, isolated and vulnerable during the Covid-19 crisis.

 3. Suggest your patients volunteer

-Be mindful that one way to improve wellbeing during the current period of isolation is to give back.2,3 Your link worker could encourage socially isolated people to help others and join the NHS volunteer scheme, or local Covid-19 aid schemes run by the Council and other neighbourhood groups, as well as the usual voluntary or third sector services.
+Be mindful that one way to improve wellbeing during the current period of isolation is to give back.2,3 Your link worker could encourage lonely and vulnerable people to help others and join the NHS volunteer scheme, or local Covid-19 aid schemes run by the Council and other neighbourhood groups, as well as the usual voluntary or third sector services.
 Ask your community link worker to support isolated people to volunteer themselves if appropriate.

 Volunteers must be 18 or over, fit and well with no symptoms.
 Those in higher-risk groups (including those over 70, those who are pregnant or with underlying medical conditions) will be able to offer support by telephone.